 There is no denying the crucial role highlight videos can play for many student-athletes in their recruiting process.
 College coaches are extremely busy; it would be impossible for them to travel the country to evaluate every potential recruit.
 Highlight videos are a chance to get student-athletes in front of coaches and give them an unbiased look at their skills and abilities.
 It’s a fact that online recruiting profiles that include a highlight video receive more than 10 times as much traffic as those without one.
-A great highlight video can sometimes be a difference-maker that gets a student-athlete some serious attention from college coaches.
+A great highlight video is one of the most important things to include in your recruiting profile to garner some serious attention from college coaches.

 A highlight video is exactly that: Clips of your game footage that highlight your talent and skill.
 These videos are important because they save coaches time by allowing them to quickly review hundreds of student-athletes without having to visit them in person.